Active Tactile Exploration for Rigid Body Pose and Shape Estimation: Learning with a Violation-Implicit Loss

 Approximately minimizing graph distance is the essence of the violation-implicit loss, and has been used in geometry learning given a known object trajectory \cite{pfrommer_contactnets_2020}.
 The analogous procedure in our setting is to bring the near-discontinuous dynamics and physical constraints into the loss function as penalties, and the inner optimization happens over the contact impulses $\lambda$.

 Without dynamics as a hard constraint, the entire trajectory $x_t$ can be treated as decision variables, reducing the instability of differentiating through a large $T$ at the cost of introducing non-physical local minima in the optimization.
 In practice, we mitigate the latter using multiple trajectory initializations for the gradient descent.
 Following \cite{pfrommer_contactnets_2020}, our physical loss terms $g_\theta$ include the following. \begin{enumerate} \item Complementarity: $\lambda^n_t\phi_t$, i.e., contact force only happens when objects touch. \item Maximum Power Dissipation: $\twonormsq{v^s_t}\lambda^n_t + (v^s_t)^T\lambda^f_t$, i.e., friction force opposes the contact sliding velocity $v^s_t$ on the boundary of $\mathcal{FC}$ \item Non-Penetration: $\min(0, \phi_t)^2$ \item Inelasticity (new in this work): $\lambda^n_t\max(v^n_t, 0)$, i.e., the normal force opposes the normal velocity $v^n_t$ and cannot return energy to the object \end{enumerate} While \cite{pfrommer_contactnets_2020} was agnostic to elasticity given the known trajectory, since we are estimating an unknown trajectory, we found it useful to assume that all of our collisions would be nearly inelastic.
+Without this term, the object could spontaneously gain energy from the ground contact force, bouncing non-physically.
 With the above loss terms, our inner optimization loop in $\lambda$ was a \ac{QP} with a second-order cone constraint that could be solved quickly in Cvxpylayers \cite{cvxpylayers2019}.
 Note that, by the envelope theorem, explicitly differentiating through the $\min_\lambda$ is unnecessary, further speeding up the backwards pass.